bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Loads data tables from the database in order of specificity.
+Loads data tables from the database.

 **Parameters**